By Ally Mark, AAAF Intern

 Senator Harris’s voice will be missed.
 There are many problematic reasons her campaign failed to live up to her potential, but she offers something no other candidate can authentically recreate.
 Commentators have long touted Kamala as the heir apparent to the old Obama coalition, because of her identity and force of personality.
 She speaks the languages of an African American educated at a historically black university, a woman breaking into a male-dominated industry, and an Asian American daughter of an immigrant parent with a heavy accent.

 The intersectionality of Kamala’s identity reminds us that when marginalized and minority communities work together, we win together.
 The policy ideas and priorities that flowed from her campaign were inevitably marked by her unique perspective.
-The Senator’s campaign was the first (and hopefully not the only) to release an AAPI-specific platform.
+The Senator’s campaign was the first to release an AAPI-specific platform.
 (It’s still up on her website for any candidate that wants to adopt her ideas.
 Also, check out her heartwarming collaboration with Mindy Kaling here!)
 Kamala Harris helped put our stories and our power front and center, for the whole country to see.